smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-modal-view-controllers.md

 ## Impact on existing code

 This proposal will add a total new high level interface layer abstracting many parts of SDL.
-Existing code should not be affected in a short term but it would make parts of the code obsolete therefore to be deprecated and made private.
+Existing code should not be affected in a short term but it would make parts of the code obsolete therefore to be deprecated and/or made private.

 ## Alternatives considered

-As discussed in the steering committee meeting from March 20 (see [here](https://github.com/smartdevicelink/sdl_evolution/issues/379#issuecomment-374736496)) this proposal is a counterproposal to [0133 - Enhanced iOS Proxy Interface](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0133-EnhancediOSProxyInterface.md).
+No other alternative is considered.